sharethepath/everything/_posts/2021-03-16-direction.md

 Via writing, storytelling.
 Adding some pics here and there.

 ### How do I fill my days at the moment?
 - Exercises and/or meditation.
 Done it for ages.
-Currently doing Tai Chi, as a sociably acceptable (well formalized) exercising routine in parks.
+Currently doing Tai Chi, as a socially acceptable (well formalized) exercising routine in parks.
 Also, because it helps my stiff hip joints.
 - Prayers, expressing (ideas, talking out) and/or journaling.
 - Connecting: writing to people, asking questions.